ytgov/elcc-data-management/README.md

 npm run start
 ```

-8. You can go to the front-end at http://localhost:8080.
+8. The front-end is viewable at http://localhost:8080.